Aspiring 2B A Better Me™

 I was torn; keep peace in my house or help my best friend.....
 I needed to keep peace in my house, so I sent my friend, my best friend , on her way....
 I felt free from a situation that I really knew nothing about but I knew at the moment she left, I had lost my friendship forever.

 Days later, I tried to reach my best friend;.............
 I do not know where she is or what happened to her.
-I've never to heard from her again.
+I continue to look for her but never to have heard from her again.

 That situation still bothers me to this day because I was not there for her.
 No one should ever have to make that decision.
 It stays with you forever.
 Since I was not there for her, I wanted to make certain others in need will have a place to go.
 Being there to answer that call for help is also vital.
 It is the most important thing as a friend or a loved one can do.
 It can be a dangerous and difficult step to take but my intent is to never miss answering the call for help again.
 Ever.......

 "The Aspiration House" will be a transitional home for families of domestic violence.
-The goal is to break ground in 2017.
+The goal is to open doors in 2017.

 Will you help us reach this goal?
 Please make a donation.